Where is Alderney?

 Do our shareholders, Directors or staff have to be based in the Bailiwick to be licensed by Alderney?

 Having a physical presence in the Bailiwick is not a requirement for regulatory purposes for either licence or certificate holders.
-However, a resident agent and registered office is a requirement for Alderney companies and a resident representative is a requirement for the Cat 1 AC.
+However, a resident agent and registered office is a requirement for Alderney companies and a resident representative is a requirement for the Category 1 Associate Certificate.

 The indirect tax benefit of no VAT charged is afforded to those who choose to base themselves in the Bailiwick and it is down to the operator to consider whether this physical presence would benefit their business model.
 There is now formal clarification on what constitutes sufficient Economic Substance for Bailiwick businesses from an ECOFIN and OECD perspective.

 Do my servers have to be based in Alderney?

-No, it is possible to be licensed by Alderney and have your servers based in an approved data centre outside of the Bailiwick with a Category 2 Associate Certificate.
+No, it is possible to be licensed by Alderney and have your servers based in an approved data centre outside of the Bailiwick using cloud solutions for B2C and B2B licences and Associate Certificates.
 If you apply for a Category 2 Licence (B2B) and not a Category 2 Associate Certificate (B2B) then certain essential functions relating to effecting the gambling transaction need to be conducted on servers in the Bailiwick.

 What gaming banks are available in the Bailiwick?